api-platform/docs/core/jwt.md

 This takes care of keypair creation (including using the correct passphrase to encrypt the private key), and setting the correct permissions on the keys allowing the web server to read them.

-Since these keys are created by the `root` user from a container, your host user will not be able to read them during the `docker-compose build caddy` process.
+Since these keys are created by the `root` user from a container, your host user will not be able to read them during the `docker compose build caddy` process.
 Add the `config/jwt/` folder to the `api/.dockerignore` file so that they are skipped from the result image.

 If you want the keys to be auto generated in `dev` environment, see an example in the [docker-entrypoint script of api-platform/demo](https://github.com/api-platform/demo/blob/master/api/docker/php/docker-entrypoint.sh).